01 of 17

 Mâche, also known as corn salad or lamb's lettuce, comes in lovely little rosettes of dark green leaves attached in groups of 4 or 5 at the roots.
 It has a bit more body than many lettuces and mixes well with other vegetables.

 It requires extra care when cleaning since sand and grit tend to gather in the nub of roots holding each rosette together.
 Give it a few extra swishes in the water to get them clean.
 Tradition says that a shallot vinaigrette brings out the best in mâche.Continue to 11 of 17 below.

 Mesclun (a.k.a.
 Spring Mix)

 Mesclun means "mixed" in Provencal and is traditionally composed of several varieties of wild-harvested, young greens.
-Most mesclun sold today is cultivated--planted as beds of mixed lettuce seeds harvested when the leaves reach the desired size of 3 to 6 inches).
-Look for mixes that contain young, sweet leaves from a variety of tender lettuces, maybe a bit of curly endive for texture, some peppery watercress or arugula for bite, and maybe a few herbs.
+Most mesclun sold today is cultivated, meaning planted as beds of mixed lettuce seeds and harvested when the leaves reach the desired size of 3 to 6 inches.
+Look for mixes that contain young, sweet leaves from a variety of tender lettuces—maybe a bit of curly endive for texture, some peppery watercress or arugula for bite, and a few herbs.

 12 of 17

 Mizuna is an Asian variety of mustard greens.
 It has spiky dark green leaves that have a surprisingly delicate texture and delightfully peppery, even spicy kick.
-Try it a light vinaigrette or this Sesame Seed Dressing.Continue to 13 of 17 below.
+Try it drizzled with a light vinaigrette or a sesame seed dressing.
+It is also a tasty add-on in the Japanese mochi soup often eaten at New Year's.Continue to 13 of 17 below.

 13 of 17